 Points Funding plan Secured funds Contingency funding Ongoing maintenance Replacements Deductions Deduct one point if the organisation's finances suggest they could contribute towards the cost.
-Deduct two points if they can afford the whole project without any funding. its financial viability, s such as if the organisation ha panel can recommend not fur as not demonstrated having a acil and others) be unsuccess a sound fundraising plan v vith contingencies
+Deduct two points if they can afford the whole project without any funding. its financial viability, such as if the organisation the panel can recommend not for on has not demonstrated having council and others) be unsucces a sound fundraising pla an with contingencies